tchar/ulauncher-albert-calculate-anything/README.md

 If you are using Ulauncher use the extension preferences.

+### Set Currency Provider

+You can select from different currency providers.
+Supported providers are:
+- [fixer.io](https://fixer.io/): You need an API Key (see [Set API Key](#set-api-key)).
+Get a free one at https://fixer.io/signup (go to your `fixer.io` dashboard and get your API key)
+- [European Central Bank](https://www.ecb.europa.eu/home/html/index.en.html): No API key is requred, supports very few currencies

+- ULauncher: Select one in `Currency Provider`
+- Albert: Modify the `CURRENCY_PROVIDER` in `__init__.py` to one of [`fixerio`, `ecb` (European Central Bank)]

 ### Set API Key

-In order for the currency conversion to work you need to provide a [fixer.io](https://fixer.io/) API Key.
-Sign up at https://fixer.io/signup (there is free subscription available) and then go to your `fixer.io` dashboard and get your API key.
+In order for the currency conversion to work for providers that need an API Key, you need to set it in the preferences.
 - ULauncher: Copy your api key to the `API KEY` box in preferences
 - Albert: Modify the `API_KEY` in `__init__.py`